Building a MetricQ Sink

 # command line.

-sink = DummySink(metrics=metrics, token=token, url=server)
+sink = DummySink(metrics=metric, token=token, url=server)

 # Run the sink.
 This call will block until the connection is closed.